The Community College of Rhode Island has an open admissions policy that offers Rhode

 attendance in Rhode Island.
 Students who are younger than 18 years of age must submit

 official high school or GED® transcripts indicating a graduation date prior to enrolling

 at the college.

-Arts Assistant program and the following Health Sciences programs.
+Health Sciences programs.
 In addition, individual departments may have specific admissions requirements that

 students must meet.
 Because many of the programs listed below have specific space

 limitations for admission, it is to the student’s benefit to complete special admissions